Winthrop University: History

-The college was segregated until 1964.
-It became fully coeducational in 1974.
+The college remained segregated until 1964, and became fully coeducational in 1974.
+With this change, the school's name changed to Winthrop College.
 Evolving from a training school to a college with a four-year full curriculum, it also developed a graduate division.
-By 1992 it reflected this development, changing its name to Winthrop University.
+1992 it changed its name to Winthrop University.

-In 1943 First Lady Eleanor Roosevelt visited the university.
-It has become common for presidential candidates to visit the university during election season.
-In 2015, a forum for the Democratic party was held on campus, which included candidates Bernie Sanders and Hillary Clinton.
-President Barack Obama spoke at Winthrop in 2008 when he was first a presidential candidate.

 Campus

 The university's campus is in the city of Rock Hill, South Carolina.
 The Winthrop College Historic District is listed on the National Register of Historic Places (NRHP), as are Tillman Hall and Withers Building.
 The Winthrop University campus has its own zip code of 29733.
 Rock Hill has a total of five historic districts listed on the NRHP.

 Winthrop's campus is divided into two distinct areas: The main campus which houses the academic buildings, residence halls, library and campus center, and the more recently constructed 317 acre Recreational and Research Complex, located about one mile northeast of the main campus.

 Winthrop's main campus has had extensive development since the late 20th century.
 A $12 million Dalton Hall opened in 1999.
 The Courtyard at Winthrop, which features apartment-style residences for students, opened in 2003.
 The Lois Rhame West Health, Physical Education and Wellness Center opened in 2007; it is the new home of the university's physical education department and intramural sports.
 The most recent addition, in 2010, is the DiGiorgio Campus Center, which added a 128000 sqft multi-purpose campus center.
 This features a 225-seat movie theater, food court, campus bookstore, post office, and casual dining.
 The DiGiorgio Center is connected to the West Center via an open-air plaza.

 The Research Complex hosts the Piedmont Wetlands Research Project, a golf course (open to faculty, students and alumni), and a world-class disc golf course.
-(This has been the site of the United States Disc Golf Championship since its opening in 1999).
+(This has been the site of the United States Disc Golf Championship since its opening in 1999.)

-Winthrop's campus has served as the site for filming of numerous movies, television and other video productions, including the 2008 film Asylum (starring Sarah Roemer), and the 1999 film The Rage: Carrie 2.
-Additionally, the Winthrop Coliseum has hosted numerous television tapings of various syndicated television programs.

-The campus police are known as the Winthrop University Campus Police Department.
-The department has 11 sworn officers serving a student population of 6,109.